martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 implementations will rely on their PKI libraries to perform certificate selection using these certificate extension OIDs.

-## The CERTIFICATE_REQUIRED frame {#http-cert-required}

-The `CERTIFICATE_REQUIRED` frame (0xFRAME-TBD2) is sent by servers to indicate that processing of an HTTP request is blocked pending certificate authentication.
-The frame includes a request identifier which can be used to correlate the stream with a `CERTIFICATE_REQUEST` frame received on stream zero.
-The `CERTIFICATE_REQUEST` describes the client certificate the server requires to process the request.

-The `CERTIFICATE_REQUIRED` frame contains 1 octet, which is the authentication request identifier.
-A client that receives a `CERTIFICATE_REQUIRED` of any other length MUST treat this as a stream error of type `PROTOCOL_ERROR`.
-Frames with identical request identifiers refer to the same `CERTIFICATE_REQUEST`.

-The `CERTIFICATE_REQUIRED` frame MUST NOT be sent by clients.
-A `CERTIFICATE_REQUIRED` frame received by a server SHOULD be rejected with a stream error of type PROTOCOL_ERROR.

-The server MUST NOT send a `CERTIFICATE_REQUIRED` frame on stream zero, a server-initiated stream or a stream that does not have an outstanding request.
-In other words, a server can only send in the "open" or "half-closed (remote)" stream states.

-A client that receives a `CERTIFICATE_REQUIRED` frame on a stream which is not in a valid state ("open" or "half-closed (local)" for clients) SHOULD treat this as a connection error of type `PROTOCOL_ERROR`.

 ## The CERTIFICATE frame {#http-certificate}